ufko-org/rebel/docs/reference.md

 Applies func-condition to each element of lst in order and returns the first element for which func-condition yields true.
 When no element matches, the result is nil.
-The function-condition must be a function or lambda that accepts one argument.
+The function-condition must be a function or fn that accepts one argument.

 Examples: